Mike Baldwin (Coronation Street)

-Mike's last appearance was in the episode of 7 April 2006.
-He had been admitted to hospital with pneumonia, but escaped when Jamie left his side for a moment.
-Making it back to his factory on Coronation Street, he was found by his old rival Ken.
-Shortly afterwards, he collapsed and died in Ken's arms, after having a massive heart attack.
-He was 64 years old.
-His passing – like that of Alma in 2001 – was respected with the theme tune not being played over the credits, though a continuity announcement was made.
-His last words were "You're finished Barlow, Deirdre loves me, she's mine."
-Over the last few months of his life, he had been confusing the past and present: Alma, his beloved former wife who had died in 2001, was often mentioned, as was Bet – he even broke into Bet's former home in 2006, to be confronted by the current resident, Les Battersby (Bruce Jones).

-In October 2019, Adam discusses Mike's death with Ken and reveals the irony of Mike dying in Ken's arms.

-Creation

-Backstory

-Making his first appearance in 1976 as a Cockney businessman with an eye for the ladies, Mike was the son of an occasional character, Frank "Frankie" Baldwin, a former docker and Cockney wide boy.
-He is said to have been introduced following pressure from Thames Television and Southern Television to introduce a character from the South of England, as the series' ratings fell in the mid-1970s especially in those regions.
-Mike Baldwin became chiefly known for his ruthlessness in business and his string of ruined relationships.
-During his time on the show, Mike had 25 girlfriends and four wives.

-Mike's family history was retconned in 2004 when mention was made of his brother Harry.
-Prior to this, Mike was always referred to as an only child.

 Development

 Relationship with Alma Halliwell

 Mike and Alma Sedgewick's (Amanda Barrie) romance stemmed back to 1989 and they wed on-screen in 1992, the marriage lasting seven years.
 It has been suggested in a 2006 ITV documentary that Mike, an antagonistic womanising character, met his match in Alma.
 William Roache, who plays Ken Barlow, has stated that of all Mike's many women in the serial, he always felt that Alma was Mike's true love, the one that was right and good for him.
 Briggs has stated that he always enjoyed watching the scenes between Mike and Alma, because Alma knew how to handle Mike.
 Barrie has discussed the way she approached playing the romance between Mike and Alma, suggesting that as Alma she treated Mike in the same way that she [Barrie] treated Briggs off-set, poking fun at him.